mjweaver01/ai-tech-screen/README.md

    - All bundled and served automatically
 5. **Hot Reloading**: Changes update instantly in the browser

-### Question Routing with LLM
+### Semantic Search with Embeddings

-1. User asks a question
+1. **Initialization**: On server startup, embeddings are computed for all knowledge base questions
-2. Sent to `/api/chat` endpoint
+2. **User Query**: User asks a question, sent to `/api/chat` endpoint
-3. LLM analyzes question with function calling
-4. If matched to predefined topic → return exact answer
+3. **Embedding Generation**: User's question is converted to an embedding vector
+4. **Similarity Search**: Cosine similarity calculated between user embedding and all KB embeddings
-5. If not matched → LLM generates natural response
+5. **Threshold Check**: If similarity > 70%, the matched answer is injected into LLM context
+6. **LLM Response**: LLM presents the KB answer naturally, or generates general response if no match
-6. Response streamed back in real-time
+7. **Streaming**: Response streamed back to browser in real-time

 ### Architecture Flow